samzhao273/samzhao273/README.md

 I am a fourth yr Computer Science student at the University of British Columbia.

-Currently a Software Engineer Intern at Vial working on the EPD team.
+Currently a Software Engineer Intern at Tesla working on the MFS team.

 Previously was a Software Engineer Intern at SAP working on the User Support SAC team.